Home » Physician Resources » Credentialing and Privileging

 For more information on the C&P project, please visit the resource center on the British Columbia Medical Quality Initiative website

 The provincial privileging dictionaries contain the practice objectives, standards and discipline-specific privileges for all medical staff applying to or holding privileges in BC Health Authorities.

 The dictionaries support the improvement and standardization of provincial privileging processes and enhance patient safety through defined practice parameters.
 The dictionaries outline the core privileges within each discipline and the non-core privileges which require additional training.

-Practitioners submit their appointment and reappointment applications to Northern Health through AppCentral, an online system.
+Practitioners submit their appointment applications to Northern Health through an online system, AppCentral.
 Please refer to the AppCentral manual for more information.

 Credentialing and Privileging

 The Northern Health Medical Staff Bylaws describe the relationship and responsibilities between the Northern Health Board and the medical staff organization and its members.
 The Bylaws are regulated by the Hospital Act and the Health Authorities Act and are approved by the Minister of Health.

 Visit the British Columbia BC Laws website to read the Hospital Act and Regulations.
 This act is current to November 13, 2013.

 The Northern Health Medical Staff Rules are mandated by the Bylaws and serve to ensure Medical Staff structure and practices are reflective of the organization and meet expected standards of care.
 Rules apply equally to all members of the Medical Staff and are approved by the Northern Health Board.

 Medical Staff Complaints, Discipline and Appeal Process Toolkit: The Medical Staff Complaints, Discipline and Appeal Process Toolkit outlines the different steps, requirements and decision-makers involved in the complaints, disciplines and appeal processes.